 - Industrial accidents

 - Faulty home wiring resulting in electrical burns and fires

 Victims of burn injuries will incur a great deal of expense, possibly including in-patient medical treatment, skin grafts, cosmetic surgery, and therapy to treat the emotional harm of a traumatic event.
 If you’ve experienced burn injuries throughout the state of Mississippi, seek out compassionate and seasoned legal assistance to make sure you get the help you need.
-Contact Corban Gunn, attorney at law, for a free consultation at 228.284.6805 or via our online contact form.
+Contact Corban Gunn, Biloxi, MS burn injury lawyer, for a free consultation at 228.284.6805 or via our online contact form.